 Trigger Point Dry Needling in Desoto, MO | Axes Physical Therapy

-Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
-At Axes, our qualified and knowledgeable physical and occupational in Desoto, MO work with you as a team to implement a personalized treatment plan that research and experience tells us is effective.
-We’ve dedicated our practice to getting the best results for our clients and getting you back to the activities you love most, whether that backward kicks on a soccer field, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Contact an experienced Desoto, MO physical therapist online or call the location nearest you.
+Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
+At Axes, our professional and experienced physical in Desoto, MO work with you as a team to design a tailored treatment plan that research and experience tells us is effective.
+We’ve devoted our practice to positive patient outcomes and getting you back to the activities you love most, whether that backward kicks on a soccer field, dominating your local pickleball league, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
+Reach out to an experienced Desoto, MO physical therapist online or call the location most convenient for you.